Jyothi84300/Classroom-CHATBOT/README.md

 - Improved user interaction design for a smooth and responsive experience.

 🚀 *Ready for Collaboration!*
-Special thanks to my mentor *POONAM YADAV*, whose guidance and feedback played a key role in shaping this project. 🙌
+Special thanks to my mentor *Kavitha Rani*, whose guidance and feedback played a key role in shaping this project. 🙌

 I’m excited to connect with fellow developers and educators who are passionate about leveraging technology to enhance the student experience.
 Let’s innovate together! ✨